bj-viehl/beej-site-v2/README.md

-# Sample AEM project template
+# BEEJ AEM Demo Project

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is a demo project based of a project template for AEM-based applications.
+It is my own sand box to do what ever I want.

 ## Modules